 - Silicone Soap Molds

-- Citrus Bliss Essential oil (or other essential oil of your choice)
+- Citrus Bliss Essential Oil (or any essential oil of your choice!)